wdoug/javascript-pairing/src/build_light/README.md

 should say so.

 * A build has a name, a start date/time, a duration in seconds, and a status (either 'PASS' or 'FAIL').
-* The build goes green when builds with all names are passing
+* The build goes green when each build's latest run is passing.

 Example 1
 ```javascript